yzEric/Binary-Plist/Pages/45_Practice.md

     44 | 00000000 00000005 |         5 | Number of items
     50 | 00000000 00000000 |         0 | Index of the top level item
     58 | 00000000 0000001D |        29 | Offset of the offset table

+## How to Read

+ * Read header : check magic number and version
+ * Jump to trailer an reade it
+ * Move to offset table at index of top level  element indicate in trailler
+ * Read offset of top level element move to this position
+ * Read of top level element can strat, it must be a non primitif element

+## How to write
+In input, the master element that contain data structure to store in plist file

+ * Write the header
+ * Give a unique index to each element of the structure, element who have same value must have the same index excepting singletons
+ * Write data of elements
+ * Write offset table
+ * Write trailler